genzyy/gojoke/README.md

     $ set -gx PATH ~/.local/bin:$PATH
 ```

-- Then source the config file and run `gojoke'.
+- Then source the config file and run `gojoke`.